Kineo Cottage Row Historic District

-The Kineo Cottage Row Historic District encompasses a collection of seven summer resort cottages on the Mount Kineo peninsula, which juts into Moosehead Lake in the central Maine.
-The cottages were built between 1900 and 1912 as part of the Mount Kineo resort complex, one of interior Maine's most successful summer resorts of the early 20th century, and are its only major surviving component.
+The Kineo Cottage Row Historic District encompasses a collection of seven summer resort cottages on the Mount Kineo peninsula, which juts into Moosehead Lake in central Maine.
+The cottages were built between 1900 and 1912 as part of the Mount Kineo resort complex, one of interior Maine's most successful summer resorts of the early 20th century; the cottages and the golf course are the only major surviving components.
 The cottages were listed on the National Register of Historic Places in 2004.

 Setting and history

 Moosehead Lake is the largest lake in New England, stretching north for 40 mi from Greenville, Maine.
 About halfway up the lake stands Mount Kineo, which stands on a peninsula jutting west into the lake and rises 800 ft above it.
 A flat neck of land extends southward from the mountain, on which the Mount Kineo Resort was developed beginning in the 1880s.
 The resort included a large hotel (which burned down in the 1930s) built in 1884, a golf course, and the nearby Breakwater sporting lodge.
 In 1901 the resort management embarked on a campaign to build new "cottages" for lease to wealthy clients, hiring the architectural firm of Coombs and Gibbs for the purpose.
 The cottages were part of the resort's heyday years between 1910 and the 1930s, and of a revival period between 1947 and 1970.
 They were part of efforts later in the 20th century to restart the resort on a smaller scale.
 The seven cottages were sold entirely into private hands as part of a condominium association in 1989.

 The cottages are situated in a row on the western shore of the peninsula.
 They all share architectural characteristics with each other, and with the main hotel building.
 Predominantly Shingle style in design, these buildings included corner towers typical of the Queen Anne style, hanging bay windows over concave shingled bases, and leaded glass windows.
 All have expansive verandas, and have a main entrance facing south, toward where the hotel stood.
 Most of the cottages share basic floor plan and layout with at least one other in the group, to the point where the Birch Cottage is a near duplicate of Fir Cottage.
 They are described below in order, from north to south, using names given to them in 1970, when the cottage property was subdivided from the rest of the resort.